What is a Futures Contract?

 A good example to illustrate hedging would be a corn farmer and a corn canner.
 A corn farmer would want protection from corn prices decreasing, and a corn canner would want protection from corn prices increasing.
 So, to mitigate the risk, the corn farmer would purchase the right to sell corn at a later date for a predetermined price, and the corn canner would purchase the right to buy corn at a later date for a predetermined price.

 Each party takes a side of the contract.
-Both the farmer and canners pay the cost of purchasing futures contracts, but they hedge their exposure to price volatility.
+Both the farmer and canner hedge their exposure to price volatility.

 Speculators are independent traders and investors.
-Some will be trading using their own money, and some will be trading on behalf of personal clients or brokerage firms.
-Speculators will trade futures contracts just like they would trade stocks or bonds.
+Some will be trading using their own money, and some will be trading on behalf of clients or brokerage firms.
+Speculators trade futures contracts just as they would trade stocks or bonds.

 There are a few advantages that futures contracts have over other investments such as stocks and bonds:

 - There is greater volatility within the futures market.
 On average, futures prices tend to change faster than stock or bond prices.
-However, there is a greater risk.
+Although this also means greater risk, it provides traders with more opportunities to profit from short-term price fluctuations in the futures markets.

 - Futures are highly leveraged investments.
-The trade only needs to put up 10%-15% of the value of the underlying asset as margin, but he can ride the full value of the contract as the price moves up and down.
+The trader typically only needs to put up 10%-15% of the value of the underlying asset as margin, but he can ride the full value of the contract as the price moves up and down.
+Thus, he can do more trading (trade larger amounts) with less money.

 - Futures are harder to trade on insider information.
-There really is not insider information on whether or any other factors affecting commodities.
+That’s because normally there is no such thing as insider information on the weather or other factors affecting commodity prices.

 - Commission charges on futures trades are small relative to other investments.